Nocturnal enuresis: Epidemiology

 Doctors frequently consider bedwetting as a self-limiting problem, since most children will outgrow it.
 Children 5 to 9 years old have a spontaneous cure rate of 14% per year.
 Adolescents 10 to 17 years old have a spontaneous cure rate of 16% per year.

 As can be seen from the numbers above, a portion of bedwetting children will not outgrow the problem.
+While most children outgrow bedwetting by the age of 17 or sooner, not all children do and may continue into adulthood.
 Adult rates of bedwetting show little change due to spontaneous cure.
 Persons who are still enuretic at age 17 are likely to deal with bedwetting throughout their lives.

 Studies of bedwetting in adults have found varying rates.
 The most quoted study in this area was done in the Netherlands.
 It found a 0.5% rate for 20- to 79-year-olds.
 A Hong Kong study, however, found a much higher rate.
 The Hong Kong researchers found a bedwetting rate of 2.3% in 16- to 40-year-olds.